Tennessee vs. Ohio State Women's Basketball Predictions & Picks - December 3

 Tennessee Performance Insights

-- The Volunteers' +49 scoring differential (outscoring opponents by 7.0 points per game) is a result of scoring 81.4 points per game (27th in college basketball) while allowing 74.4 per outing (326th in college basketball).
+- The Volunteers have a +49 scoring differential, topping opponents by seven points per game.
+They're putting up 81.4 points per game to rank 27th in college basketball and are allowing 74.4 per outing to rank 326th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.